Green Warriors: Lee Min-ho Follows In The Footsteps Of Leonardo DiCaprio

 Fret not, the actor isn’t revealing any military secrets.
 Instead, his timely intervention has resulted in exposing a greater threat that could lead to the destruction of several lives.

 Lee Min-ho, in his new fangled MBC documentary DMZ: The Wild, sheds light on the endangered wildlife species that needs the support of mankind.
-This wildlife populace exists in the border between North Korea and South Korea.
+This wildlife populace exists on the border between North Korea and South Korea.

 The other side of #LeeMinHo , new talent to become a photographer ???????????? pic.twitter.com/TWlkmLazwl